pitvfx/OpenImageIO/README.md

 ````
 curl -o oiio_install_x64-win.bat https://raw.githubusercontent.com/pitvfx/OpenImageIO/master/oiio_install_x64-win.bat
 ````
-run the oiio_install_x64-win.bat once everything is done, you should have a oiio_install_x64-win and a OpenImageIO folder.
+Run the oiio_install_x64-win.bat and once everything is done, you should have a oiio_install_x64-win and a OpenImageIO folder.
 The OpenImageIO folder is the actual root directory, you can copy it to your system and work with it.
 The oiio_install_x64-win folder you can either keep, archive or delete it.

 ## usage ##